nojaf/grafana-incremental-trace-viewer/README.md

 Afterward you need to start Grafana, if you are using Docker, just restart the container.
 Once that is done, you need to enable the plugin via the UI.

+## Known limitations

+### Plugin

+- If the search endpoint returns duplicate spanIDs, we do not handle them.
+- If a single root node has a very large number of children, the plugin will attempt to load all children when it mounts.

+### Production API

+In production at G-Research, we target a Tempo-compatible API endpoint.
+The API is Tempo-compatible but uses a custom implementation and a different datastore.

+Minor differences:

+- The `search` endpoint returns all span attributes, even when they were not requested in traceQL.
+When opening span details the client performs two requests to obtain all span attributes:

+  1. Retrieve all tags via `/search/tags`.
+  2. Query the span and use the tags in a `select(...)`.
+     The Grafana Tempo API only returns attributes which are part of the `| select(...)` query.
+     In production, the server already has these attributes and we do not fetch them again.

+- `childCount` is part of the traceQL spec but is not implemented by Grafana Tempo. ([comment](https://github.com/grafana/tempo/issues/5311#issuecomment-3119494111)) This field is supported by the production API.

+- In traceQL, `nestedSetParent = -1` is an undocumented feature (but part of the spec) used to find root nodes.
+  Ideally, each trace has a single root node; however, when a trace is still in progress, that root node might not yet exist (see partial application spans).
+  Our production server detects parentIds that do not yet exist in a trace and treats nodes referencing these _ghost_ parents as root nodes.
+This impacts performance, but the processing occurs server-side.

+## API discrepancies

+To differentiate between the Grafana Tempo API and the G-Research–flavoured Tempo API, the plugin checks the `SUPPORTS_CHILD_COUNT` environment variable.
+Building with `SUPPORTS_CHILD_COUNT=1` results in the runtime behavior described above.